MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/prepare-go-live.md

 - Make sure that the solution complies with any company-specific and industry-specific regulatory requirements.
 - Document all features, and obtain approval and sign-off from the customer.

-It isn't enough that you test in an environment that is a developer or demo topology, regardless of whether the environment is a cloud-hosted environment or a downloaded virtual hard disk (VHD).
+Regardless of whether the environment is a cloud-hosted environment or a downloaded virtual hard disk (VHD), testing can't be considered complete when you test only in an environment that is a developer or demo topology.
 Here are the reasons:

 - The topology of the Tier-1 environments differs from the topology of your production environment.
 It's important that you test all functionality on a Tier-2 or higher sandbox environment in the Microsoft-managed subscription.
 It's especially important that you test integrations, printing functionality, workflow functionality, and warehouse and retail devices in the sandbox environment.
 - System performance can't be measured when you do the UAT on local virtual machines (VMs) or VMs that are privately hosted.